POCSO being misused against teenagers in consensual relationships, says Allahabad High Court

 “This court has every now and then expressed concern regarding the application of the Protection of Children from Sexual Offences Act on adolescents,” the order said.
 “While the Act’s primary objective is to protect children under the age of majority [18 years] from sexual exploitation, there are cases where it has been misused, particularly in consensual romantic relationships between teenage persons.”

-The judgement included suggestions that need to be taken into consideration when dealing with cases pertaining to the Protection of Children from Sexual Offences Act.

-The court said that each case should be evaluated on its individual facts and circumstances and nature of the relationship and the intentions of both parties should be carefully examined.
+The court said that each case under the Protection of Children from Sexual Offences Act should be evaluated on its individual facts and circumstances.
+It said the nature of the relationship and the intentions of both parties should be carefully examined.

 “The statement of the alleged victim should be given due consideration,” the judgement said.
 “If the relationship is consensual and based on mutual affection, this should be factored into decisions regarding bail and prosecution.”